-The following technical memorandum documents the findings and recommendations from an on-going, six-monthly odour audit program (the Audit) being conducted by The Odour Unit Pty Ltd (TOU) at the Veolia (Australia) Pty Ltd (Veolia) Waste Transfer Terminal Facility, 34/36 McPherson St, Banksmeadow, New South Wales (BTT Facility).
-The Audit documented in this memorandum report covers the outcomes from two visits conducted by TOU at the BTT Facility on the following dates:
+The following technical memorandum documents the findings and recommendations from an ongoing, six-monthly odour audit program (the Audit) being conducted by The Odour Unit Pty Ltd (TOU) at the Veolia (Australia) Pty Ltd (Veolia) Waste Transfer Terminal Facility, 34/36 McPherson Street, Banksmeadow, New South Wales (BTT Facility).
+The Audit documented in this memorandum report covers the outcome the visit conducted by TOU at the BTT Facility on 21 December 2022.
+This report for the Audit documents the following: